Meorawr/wow-ui-schema/README.md

 These files are not precisely identical to the ones shipped by Blizzard in their interface code and have the following changes made.

+* Added abstract `AnimationRef` element.
+  * This is used as a substitution group target instead of `Animation` as non-abstract substitution groups used as references can have issues with completions provided by [some XML language servers](https://github.com/eclipse/lemminx).
 * Added `jumpNavigateEnabled` (boolean) to `<Frame>` elements.
   * Behavior is unknown; no usages in UI source code.
   * Has no equivalent Widget script API.